 Video-feedback Intervention to Promote Positive Parenting and Sensitive Discipline

-One of CIF's future research projects is ”An Ounce of Prevention is Worth a Pound of Cure: A Randomized Controlled Trial of Pedagogues Promoting Positive Parenting in a Home-visiting Program in At-risk Families”.
+One of CIF's newer research projects is ”An Ounce of Prevention is Worth a Pound of Cure: A Randomized Controlled Trial of Pedagogues Promoting Positive Parenting in a Home-visiting Program in At-risk Families”.

 The project is a collaboration between CIF and two Danish municipalities.
 The aim is to evaluate both the implementation and the efficacy of the attachment based intervention ”Video-feedback Intervention to Promote Positive Parenting and Sensitive Discipline” (VIPP-SD).